LogiCoT: Logical Chain-of-Thought Instruction-Tuning

 \textbf{Strengthen an Argument}: Under this instruction, the model must identify information that would strengthen an argument.
 It requires the model to not just understand the argument, but also anticipate what additional information could make the argument more convincing.
 This helps the model to improve its capability to enhance logical arguments.

-\textbf{Weaken an Argument}: This type is the opposite of Type 5.
+\textbf{Weaken an Argument}: This type is the opposite of Strengthen an Argument mentioned above.
 Here, the model is tasked with identifying information that would weaken an argument.
 This helps the model develop a nuanced understanding of argument structures and cultivate the ability to critique and dismantle arguments.

 \textbf{Resolve a Situation}: This instruction requires the model to identify information that would explain or resolve a situation.
 This is about identifying missing information or finding potential solutions to a problem, further expanding the model's problem-solving capabilities.